Harshith-10/softsell/README.md

 This will generate an optimized build that can be deployed to any hosting service supporting Next.js applications.

 ## Future Enhancements

-- Integration with a backend API for real license valuation
-- User authentication and dashboard area
-- Enhanced chatbot with AI-powered responses
+- [] Enhanced chatbot with AI-powered responses
-- Multi-language support
-- Analytics dashboard for tracking user interactions

 ## License